AdityaSawant21/CleanSea-The-Deep-Learning-Model-for-Ocean-Waste-Detection/README.md

 # Cleansea : The Deep Learning Model for Ocean Waste Detection
 This Project will tackle problem of waste pollution by focusing on developing a model that uses images of trash from the epipelagic layer of the ocean to identifies the Ocean waste.
+Our System also detects the ocean waste hotspots in the ocean.
 ## Solution:
 - We are working on a system which can detect many different types of trash in the ocean i.e. Plastic, Glass, Metal, Paper,Trash and Cardboard.
 - We are working on combined datasets from various sources in large amount for the proposed system.